I am an empty hole inside of an empty hole.

 Wait… This doesn’t make sense.
-Okay, so let me get this straight- I disagree with her, our aesthetics, they- they don’t fit- her a total suck-up to life, me an angsty cyber-rebel or media witch or whatever I am- and she- and she’s understanding me?
+Okay, so let me get this straight- I disagree with her, our aesthetics, they- they don’t fit- her a total suck-up, me an angsty cyber-rebel or media witch or whatever I am- and she- and she’s understanding me?
 This is… stupid.
-Are all of them like this?
+Are all of the idiots out there like this?
 They can’t be.
 She… she’s special.
 She has to be special.

 “Yeah, I think someone like you would.”
 I continue.
 “We’re like opposite sides of a coin.”

 “We’re just people.”
 She gently mocks my musings.
 “What’s your name?”

 “What is this, a roll call?
 I don’t need your last.”